vramirez4/Inia/README.md

 11) Clone the Inia Repository to your local machine git clone https://github.com/vramirez4/Inia

-12) set the path to Inia in your /,profile file by specifying the path to Inia on your local machine similar to the following line: export PATH = ~/Inia/$PATH
+12) set the path to Inia in your shell configuration files i.e. your ./bashrc file by specifying the path to Inia on your local machine similar to the following line: export PATH = $PATH:~/Inia

 # Usage of Tool: